-Smart Growth
+Smart growth

-Clusters of excellence in academic and industrial research and virtual network between research institutions and competence centres

-Natural and cultural assets as a solid basis to develop innovative activities and projects

-Skilled human capital
+TO 1

+Strengths Weaknesses
-Low level of R&D in several (rural) regions/insufficient technology transfer and previous difficulties to follow research and innovation priorities

-Concentration of services activities in main urban areas

-Capitalization of research outcomes and knowledge diffusion should be strengthened
+Clusters of excellence in academic and industrial research and virtual network between research institutions and competence centres.
+Natural and cultural assets as a solid basis to develop innovative activities and projects.
+Skilled human capital.
+Low level of R&D in several (rural) regions/insufficient technology transfer and previous difficulties to follow research and innovation priorities.
+Concentration of services activities in main urban areas.
+Capitalization of research outcomes and knowledge diffusion should be strengthened.

+Opportunities Threats
-Cross-border connections can additionally contribute to strengthening capacities and knowledge in the sector of innovative services and products, encouraging the link between high-technology companies and research institutions

-Enhance the ability of SMEs to use the results of research and innovation produced by innovation and research poles

-R&D specializations in bio-sector (Biomed, Biotech), agri-food sector, eco-construction, civil engineering and energy

-Inability to convert the productive system to innovative sectors due to insufficiently integrated platforms for Technology transfer

-Presence of marginalized areas and brain drain

-Reduction of returns on investments in R&D
+Cross-border connections can additionally contribute to strengthening capacities and knowledge in the sector of innovative services and products, encouraging the link between high-technology companies and research institutions.
+Enhance the ability of SMEs to use the results of research and innovation produced by innovation and research poles.
+R&D specializations in bio-sector (Biomed, Biotech), agri-food sector, eco-construction, civil engineering and energy.
+Inability to convert the productive system to innovative sectors due to insufficiently integrated platforms for Technology transfer.
+Presence of marginalized areas and brain drain.
+Reduction of returns on investments in R&D.

+O 2

+Strengths Weaknesses
-Good level of ICT use

-Lower level of broadband coverage respect other developed regions
+Good level of ICT use.
+Lower level of broadband coverage respect other developed regions.

+Opportunities Threats
-Diffusion of e-services, in particular for tourism, culture, social inclusion and e-health

-Reduction of competitiveness for not digitalized SME

-Digital services are less developed in remote areas
+Diffusion of e-services, in particular for tourism, culture, social inclusion and e-health.
+Reduction of competitiveness for not digitalized SME Digital services are less developed in remote areas.

+TO 3
-Tertiary sector provides employment to the majority of the workforce

-Presence of Leader enterprises in the area due also to policy support for business

-Asymmetric competitive ability and uneven access to financial sources of the area

-Unbalanced model of regional development
+Strengths Tertiary sector provides employment to the majority of the workforce.
+Presence of Leader enterprises in the area due also to policy support for business.
+Weaknesses Asymmetric competitive ability and uneven access to financial sources of the area.
+Unbalanced model of regional development.

+Opportunities Threats

 Policy support for cooperative economic activities, development of clusters and networks.
 Development of new business model of marketing in the area of sustainable tourism and innovative sectors.

-Inability to convert the productive system to innovative sectors

-Concentration of firms and competencies in a few urban centres
+Inability to convert the productive system to innovative sectors.
+Concentration of firms and competencies in few urban centres.